DaetwylerStephan/multi-scale-image-analysis/_sources/Data_visualization.rst.txt

 ==================

-Here we provide tools to visualize tens to hundreds of timepoints of large light-sheet microscopy data in 3D.
+Here we provide tools to visualize tens to hundreds of timepoints of large light-sheet microscopy data in 3D (e.g., Supplementary Movies 4, 9, 10).
 For this, we leverage the open-source python based Napari software https://napari.org/stable/.

 Generate a custom colormap for labels